tldr-pages/tldr/pages/linux/lsusb.md

 `lsusb -D {{device}}`

-- List devices with a specified vendor and product id only:
+- List devices with a specified vendor and product ID only:

 `lsusb -d {{vendor}}:{{product}}`